-Greenhouse gas emissions (including carbon dioxide, methane, and nitrous oxide), as CO2e from the combined cycle gas turbine generators and associated duct-fired HRSG (CT-1, CT-2, CT-3) shall be controlled by the use of low carbon fuel (natural gas) and high efficiency design and operation of the combined cycle gas turbine generators and associated duct-fired HRSG (CT-1, CT-2, CT-3 and steam turbine generator).
-The efficiency of the combined cycle gas turbine generators and associated duct-fired HRSG (CT-1, CT-2, CT-3 and steam turbine generator) at full load without duct burning, corrected to ISO conditions, and providing for incremental degradation of the units, shall not exceed the following:
+- 6. Fuel Burning Equipment Requirements (T-1M, T-2M, T-3M) Limitations Greenhouse gas emissions (including carbon dioxide, methane, and nitrous oxide), as CO2e from the combined cycle gas turbine generators and associated duct-fired HRSG (T-1M, T-2M, T-3M) shall be controlled by the use of low carbon fuel (natural gas) and high efficiency design and operation of the combined cycle gas turbine generators and associated duct-fired HRSG (T-1M, T-2M, T-3M and steam turbine generator).
+The combined cycle gas turbine generators and associated duct-fired HRSG (T-1M, T-2M, T-3M and steam turbine generator) shall operate at a higher heating value heat rate, at full load and corrected to ISO conditions, not to exceed 7,500 Btu/kWh net (HHV) output.
+Compliance with this limit shall be demonstrated as contained in Condition 31.
+(9VAC5-80-490 and Condition 10 of the December 1, 2020 Permit) - 7.
+Fuel Burning Equipment Requirements (T-1M, T-2M, T-3M) Limitations The short-term emission limits contained in Condition 12.a apply at all times except during periods of startup and shutdown. - a.
+Startup and shutdown periods are defined as follows: - i.
+Cold Startup refers to restarts made 72 hours or more after shutdown.
+Exclusion from the short-term emissions limits for cold startup periods shall not exceed 436 minutes per occurrence. - ii.
+Warm Startup refers to restarts made more than 8 but less than 72 hours after shutdown.
+Exclusion from the short-term emissions limits for warm startup periods shall not exceed 166 minutes per occurrence. - iii.
+Hot Startup refers to restarts made 8 hours or less after shutdown.
+Exclusion from the short-term emissions limits for hot startup periods shall not exceed 84 minutes per occurrence. - iv.
+Shutdown refers to the period between the time the turbine load drops below 50 percent operating level and the fuel supply to the turbine is cut.
+Exclusion from the short-term emissions limits for shutdown shall not exceed 30 minutes per occurrence. - b.
+If the SCR was not engaged during startup of the combustion turbine (including ammonia injection), the subsequent startup shall be a cold start. - c.

-Btu/kWh net (HHV) output

-Initial Test 6,457

-Year 6 (2024) 6,583

-Year 12 (2030) 6,709

-Year 18 (2036) 6,835

-Year 24 (2042) 6,961

-Year 30 (2048) 7,087

-Year 31 (2049) and late er 7,212

-Compliance with this limit shall be demonstrated as contained in Condition 29.
-The Year is defined in Condition 13.

-- 7. Fuel Burning Equipment Requirements (CT-1, CT-2, CT-3) Limitations The permittee shall comply with the requirements of this permit at all times except where noted by a specific condition.
-For the purpose of this permit, this condition defines startup and shutdown operating scenarios for the combined cycle gas turbine generators and associated duct-fired HRSG (CT-1, CT-2, CT-3). - a.
-Startup periods are defined as follows: - i.
-For the purpose of this permit, startup is defined as the period of time beginning the first fuel feed after a shutdown event and ending at the earlier of the unit (CT-1, CT-2, or CT-3) reaching 50 percent load or the following time: - ii.
-For Cold Startup defined as restarts made 72 hours or more after shutdown, startup periods shall not exceed 436 minutes per occurrence. - iii.
-For Warm Startup defined as restarts made more than 8 but less than 72 hours after shutdown, startup periods shall not exceed 166 minutes per occurrence.

-iv.
-For Hot Startup restarts made 8 hours or less after shutdown, startup periods shall not exceed 84 minutes per occurrence.

-- v.
-If the SCR was not engaged during startup of a particular combustion turbine (including ammonia injection), the subsequent startup of that turbine shall be a cold start. - b.
-For the purpose of this permit, shutdown is defined as the period of time beginning when the unit (CT-1, CT-2, or CT-3) falls and remains below 50 percent load until the cessation of fuel feeding, not to exceed 30 minutes; or the 30 minutes of operation directly preceding the cessation of fuel feeding, whichever is shorter. - c.
 The permittee shall operate the CEMS during periods of startup and shutdown. - d.
 The permittee shall record the time, date and duration of each startup and shutdown event.
-The records must include calculations of NOx and CO emissions during each event based on the CEMS data.
-These records must be kept for five years following the date of such event. - e.
-During startup, the combustion turbine SCR system, including ammonia injection, and oxidation catalyst shall be operated in a manner to minimize emissions, as technologically feasible, and following the SCR manufacturer's written protocol or best engineering practices for minimizing emissions.
-Where best practices are used, the permittee shall maintain written documentation explaining the sufficiency of such practices.
-If such practices are used in lieu of the manufacturer's protocol, the documentation shall justify why the practices are at least equivalent to manufacturer's protocols with respect to minimizing emissions. - f.
+The records must include calculations of $NO_x$ and CO emissions during each event based on the CEMS data.
+These records must be kept for five years following the date of such event.

+- e.
+During startup, the combustion turbine SCR system, including ammonia injection, shall be operated in a manner to minimize emissions, as technologically feasible, and not later than when the load reaches 50 percent of unit output. - f.
 The permittee shall operate the facility so as to minimize the frequency and duration of startup and shutdown events.